Stay in the loop

 Max Lutz

 Max is a doctoral researcher in quantum algorithms at the Max Planck Institute of Quantum Optics.
-He previously studied CS and Physics in Oxford and Munich, exploring tools for thinking and better scientific institutions—usually with too many Wikipedia tabs open.
+He previously studied computer science and physics in Oxford and Munich, exploring tools for thinking and better scientific institutions - usually with too many Wikipedia tabs open.

 Marius is studying Computer Science at LMU Munich, with a focus on Machine Learning, Neuroscience and Design.
 His designs shape ursprung’s visual identity.
 When he has some time to himself, he enjoys meditation, jazz and exercise.